JuliMillan/docker-course/README.md

 So the final command will be `docker run --rm --name python-app-container python-app`

 ### Dockerignore
-> A very useful way to create an image from a dockerfile is to make sure the `COPY` command runs inside the current dir and copies everything in it to docker's working dir.
+> A very useful way to create an image from a dockerfile, if we want to use all contents of a folder instead a single file, is to make sure the `COPY` command runs inside the current dir and copies everything in it to docker's working dir.
 For this to work, we are going to need a [`.dockerignore` file](course-content\02-dockerfiles\.dockerignore) so it will not copy the actual Dockerfile but everything else.

 The Dockerfile will look like this: